 You switch between split-screen, script editor only, and Story Map only using the view buttons at the top of the script document.

-Gem uses a screenplay-style formatting system.
+The Game & VR script uses a screenplay-style formatting system.
 Using the TAB and return keys, you can quickly switch between the following formatting elements:

 This is a general purpose prose element for writing action, descriptions, and so on.